LionyxML/ros/README.md

 Install
 -------
 Simply copy the ros.el file contents to your ~/.emacs file and restart emacs or eval the dot file.
-Note that you should have scrot installed in your system.
+Note that if you're under linux, you should have scrot installed in your system.

 Usage
 -----